ipatalas/vscode-sprint-planner/README.md

 ### Creating User Stories

-Apart from creating tasks you can now also create a new user stories.
+Apart from creating tasks you can now also create new user stories.
 Just use the snippet `create user story` or type it manually like this:

 ![create user story](images/create-user-story.png)